davidfekke/fek.io/src/blog/2022-05-11/add-jest-testing-framework-to-an-existing-next-js-app.md

 I have been using [Next.js](https://nextjs.org/) for a new project I am currently working.
 Most of my Node.js experience working with web apps has been using the [Express.js](https://expressjs.com/) framework.
 One of the tools I like using for my testing is [Jest](https://jestjs.io/).

-If you have not had a chance to use Jest, it is defiantly worth checking out.
+If you have not had a chance to use Jest, it is definitely worth checking out.
 It is very popular with the React community and it has test coverage built into the framework.

 ## The easy way to add Jest to Next.js